Terugblik - 20 April 2018

-Marianne Thamm will be interviewed by the renowned Flemish writer Tom Lanoye, who lives in South-Africa most of the year.
+Marianne Thamm was interviewed by the renowned Flemish writer Tom Lanoye, who lives in South-Africa most of the year.
 In his introduction to the Dutch translation De ondraaglijke blankheid van het bestaan, he wrote: 'Nobody but a fantasist could have made up a crazy story like this'.

 B-Unlimited Friday 20th April

 Tom Lanoye introduces South-African writer Marianne Thamm